glglak/tap-dash-react-native-game/README.md

 1. **On Windows**: Use `npm run build:windows` which handles Java detection automatically
 2. **Gradle errors**: The patch script should fix common compatibility issues
 3. **EAS Build quota**: Free tier has limited builds per month
+4. **See TROUBLESHOOTING.md** for detailed guidance on resolving common issues

 ## Development